Payroll proration inputs

 Which proration method should I choose?

-Why am I getting date validation errors?
+Why am I getting a date validation error?

 Glossary: